caseyg/awesome/TOPICS.md

 ## claude

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, and Gemini.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

 *   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
 Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

+## deepseek

+*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

 ## devtools

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, and Gemini.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

 *   [carbon-design-system/devtools](https://github.com/carbon-design-system/devtools) - A simple set of tools for teams building live Carbon pages.